demiglace0505/Spring-in-Easy-Steps/readme.md

 #### Dependency Check

+Using dependency check, we can ensure that an object has dependencies that are required.
 We can make the id field of a class mandatory using the **@Required** annotation.
 We attach this annotation to the setter method.

 ```java
 	@Required